We performed a comparison between Microsoft Azure and Oracle Cloud Infrastructure (OCI) based on real PeerSpot user reviews.

 More Oracle Cloud Infrastructure (OCI) Pricing and Cost Advice →

 Microsoft Azure is ranked 1st in Infrastructure as a Service Clouds (IaaS) with 299 reviews while Oracle Cloud Infrastructure (OCI) is ranked 3rd in Infrastructure as a Service Clouds (IaaS) with 91 reviews.
 Microsoft Azure is rated 8.4, while Oracle Cloud Infrastructure (OCI) is rated 7.8.
 The top reviewer of Microsoft Azure writes "Promotes clear, logical structures preventing impractical configurations and offers seamless integration ".
 On the other hand, the top reviewer of Oracle Cloud Infrastructure (OCI) writes "Cost-effective and can be used to host OIC and APEX".
-Microsoft Azure is most compared with Google Firebase, Amazon AWS, Pivotal Cloud Foundry, SAP Cloud Platform and Alibaba Cloud, whereas Oracle Cloud Infrastructure (OCI) is most compared with Amazon AWS, Google Cloud, IBM Public Cloud, OpenShift and Alibaba Cloud.
+Microsoft Azure is most compared with Google Firebase, Amazon AWS, Alibaba Cloud, Pivotal Cloud Foundry and SAP Cloud Platform, whereas Oracle Cloud Infrastructure (OCI) is most compared with Amazon AWS, Google Cloud, IBM Public Cloud, Red Hat OpenShift and Alibaba Cloud.
+See our Microsoft Azure vs. Oracle Cloud Infrastructure (OCI) report.

 See our list of best Infrastructure as a Service Clouds (IaaS) vendors and best PaaS Clouds vendors.